LMWits/Group42SDAssignmentBackend/README.md

 ### Configuration

+Change all to the urls/links in each file from the original to the localhost links which have been commented out (if there is such in the file).
+Thereafter you can comment out the links which were previously in the fetch statements.

+Create a `.env` file in the root with the following content:

-Note that these keys are private and the following is just a reference Create a `.env` file in the root with the following content:
+Note that these keys are private and the values of the configuration strings are contained in the email we have sent you (given that we have given permission/emailed you).
+If you do not have the value of the keys then following is just a reference to what the env initialisation looks like:

 ```env
 AZURE_STORAGE_CONNECTION_STRING